Legisign/srthandler/README.md

 # srthandler

-`srthandler` is a `.srt` (a.k.a SubRip) subtext file handler written in Python.
+`srthandler` is an `.srt` (a.k.a SubRip) subtext file handler written in Python.
 A whole `.srt` file is represented as one `SubtextLayer` object, a `list` consisting of `SubtextEntry` objects.

 ## Copyleft

-Copyright © 2019–2022, Legisign.org, Tommi Nieminen
+Copyright © 2019–2024, Legisign.org, Tommi Nieminen

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

 ## New in version 0.9.6

 In addition to internal changes, the public object names were changed.
 The new names are `Subtext` (was `SubtextLayer`) and `Entry` (was `SubtextEntry`).

-## `Subtext`
+## `Subtext` class

 `Subtext` is a `list` of `Entry` objects.